 Join thousands who have already gotten divorce documents online in an affordable way.

 Custody of the child in Idaho

-Joint or sole child custody may be awarded in divorce cases based on what would be in the best interests of the child, and it will be based on these following factors:
+Joint or sole child custody may be awarded in divorce cases based on what would be in the best interests of the child after considering the following factors:

 The preferences of the child assuming that he or she is of sufficient age and maturity;

 The wishes and wants of the parents when in line with what is best for the children;

 The overall character and mitigating circumstances of all family members involved;